Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 * More filters such as:
     * Number of votes
     * Discussions you have liked
-* A search box to look for a specific Disussion
+* A search box to look for a specific disussion
 * User profile page

 ## Testing

 ### Web browers
 * When testing in different browers I wanted to make sure all feature and style look and functioned the same.
-This is important so that the user can have the same expeerience on any different brower.
+This is important so that the user can have the same experience on any different brower.
 I tested that the page opens and works in browsers: Chrome, Edge, Firefox,and Bing.
 To test the different browsers I used my computer to test Chrome, Edge, Firefox, and bing

 ### Responsiveness
 * I tested that this project is responsive, keeps a consistent style, function as intended and looks good on all screen sizes.
 To make sure my site worked on different devices I loaded the page on an iphone XR, 13" laptop, 15" laptop and my PC which is displaying to a 24" monitor.
 To test my site on my screen sizes I didn't have I used dev tools.